michalzagrodzki/kubernetes-rag/README.md

 - **Tooling**: Alembic migrations, pytest-ready backend, ESLint/TypeScript checks, Git LFS for model pulls.

 ## Prerequisites
-- Docker (with BuildKit) and Docker Compose v2.
+- **Docker (with BuildKit) and Docker Compose v2**
+  - **Important**: Configure Docker Desktop (or equivalent) with at least **16 GB RAM** (recommended 24 GB) and **10 CPUs**
+  - The embedding and LLM services are resource-intensive and will fail or perform poorly with less memory
+  - On macOS: Docker Desktop → Preferences → Resources → increase Memory slider and CPU allocation
 - Python 3.12+ with `pip` or `uv` for backend dependencies (Python 3.9 is not supported due to union type syntax).
 - Node.js 20+ and `npm` for the frontend.
 - `kubectl` plus a local cluster provider such as `kind` or `minikube` for Kubernetes testing.